OrbitalEnterprises/eve-esi-client/docs/IndustryApi.md

 Integer corporationId = 56; // Integer | An EVE corporation ID
 String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 Boolean includeCompleted = false; // Boolean | Whether to retrieve completed corporation industry jobs.
-Only includes jobs from the past 90 days.
+Only includes jobs from the past 90 days
 Integer page = 1; // Integer | Which page of results to return
 String token = "token_example"; // String | Access token to use if unable to set a header try {